torchbox/wagtailsurveys/README.md

 ```

 `AbstractSurvey` expects `survey_form_fields` to be defined.
-Any additional fields are treated as ordinary page content - note that `SurveyPage` is responsible for serving both the form page itself and the landing page after submission, so the model definition should include all necessary content fields for both of those views.
+Any additional fields are treated as ordinary page content - note that `SurveyPage`
+is responsible for serving both the form page itself and the landing page after submission,
+so the model definition should include all necessary content fields for both of those views.

-You now need to create two templates named `survey_page.html` and `survey_page_landing.html` (where `survey_page` is the underscore-formatted version of the class name). `survey_page.html` differs from a standard Wagtail template in that it is passed a variable `form`, containing a Django `Form` object, in addition to the usual `page` variable.
-A very basic template for the form would thus be:
+You now need to create two templates named `survey_page.html` and `survey_page_landing.html`
+(where `survey_page` is the underscore-formatted version of the class name). `survey_page.html`
+differs from a standard Wagtail template in that it is passed a variable `form`,
+containing a Django `Form` object, in addition to the usual `page` variable.
+A very basic template for the survey page would thus be:

 ```django
 {% load wagtailcore_tags %}